m039/Void/Readme.md

 * I've written the same code for Unity, MonoGame and UrhoSharp.
 This is the fourth time, but with C++, libCinder and Raspberry Pi in mind.
 * The project is tested on Mac, iOS and Raspberry Pi 3.

-*If you like programming try to read code.*
+*If you like programming try to read the code.*

 ## Structure of the project